cloudblue/telegram-django/README.md

 * python-telegram-bot >=13.3
 * django>=2.2.19

-`Django Telegram Bot` can be installed from [pypi.org](https://pypi.org/project/django-telegram/) using pip:
+`Django Telegram Bot` can be installed from [pypi.org](https://pypi.org/project/telegram-django/) using pip:

 ```
-$ pip install django-telegram
+$ pip install telegram-django
 ```

 ## Running The Bot